Darshan (Kannada actor): Production and distribution

 In 2006, after much success in his career, he ventured into film production also.
-He established his own production house Thoogudeepa productions and its first film was Jothe Jotheyali, starring Prem, Ramya and had Darshan in a special appearance.
+He established his own production house Thoogudeepa Productions and its first film was Jothe Jotheyali, starring Prem, Ramya and had Darshan in a special appearance.
 The film was a commercial hit running 150 days in theatres.
 In 2013, his family established a distribution company called Thoogudeepa Distributors.
 Bulbul (2013), produced under the home banner became the first movie to be distributed.
-Its other notable projects include distribution of Brindavana (2013), Prakash Raj's Oggarane (2014), the Sharan starrer Jai Lalitha (2014), the Sriimurali starrer Ugramm and the V. Ravichandran starrer Paramashiva (2014).
+Its other notable projects include distribution of Brindavana (2013), Prakash Raj's Oggarane (2014), Jai Lalitha (2014) (starring Sharan), Ugramm (starring Sriimurali) and Paramashiva (2014) (starring V. Ravichandran).